avduarte333/RECAP/README.md

 ## 🗄️ EchoTrace Structure

 Our verbatim extraction script requires books from the EchoTrace dataset to be provided in a specific JSON format.
-Due to copyright restrictions, we are only able to release the public domain books.
-For access to these materials, please refer to [Public_Domain](./Public_Domain) or visit our [HuggingFace](https://huggingface.co/datasets/RECAP-Project/EchoTrace) repository.
+Due to copyright restrictions, we are only able to release the public domain books.<br>
+For access to these materials, please refer to [Public_Domain](./Public_Domain) or visit our [HuggingFace](https://huggingface.co/datasets/RECAP-Project/EchoTrace) repository.<br>
+Our data will have a similar structure as this:

 ```json
 {